june11084/Opiate-Free/README.md

 1. Vuex - For state management
 2. Axios - For making api calls
 3. Google Maps Api - For creating a custom map with markers
+4. vue-plotly - For using plotly in vue.
 ```
 ### Styling
 * Styling can be done locally in each component .vue files.